jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA/1strand/3bead=42bp/nucleoid_Ccrescentus_DNA_only/README.md

  polymer to break and/or pass-through itself during the simulation, as it does in the living cell.)

+### DNA model

+The earliest description of a DNA model similar to this one that I am aware of is provided in the appendix of this paper:
+F. Benedetti , J. Dorier, Y. Burnier, and A. Stasiak Nucleic Acids Research (2014) Vol. 42, No. 5, 2848-2855, doi:10.1093/nar/gkt1353

 ## Prerequisites

 This requires that LAMMPS has been compiled with the following packages enabled:
    MOLECULAR, USER-MISC

-It also requires that the "fix twist" feature has been enabled.
+It also requires that the "fix twist" feature has been enabled in LAMMPS.
 (As of 2019-5-05, you must download "fix_twist.cpp" and "fix_twist.h" from https://github.com/jewettaij/lammps/tree/fix_twist/src/USER-MISC
  and copy those 2 files into the "src/" subdirectory of our LAMMPS folder,